rebcabin/tangledown/README.md

 Ok, that's just ordinary Jupyter-notebook practice, right?
 Code inside your documentation, right?

-With ordinary Jupyter-notebook practice, you must write everything in ***executable order***, because a Jupyter notebook is just a fancy interface to an underlying execution kernel.
+With ordinary Jupyter-notebook practice, you write everything in ***executable order***, because a Jupyter notebook is just a fancy interface to an execution kernel.
 Executable order usually forces you to define all details before you use them.
-With Literate Programming, you don't necessarily write your code in executable order, the order forced by kernels.
-You write your code in ***human-understandable order***.
+With Literate Programming, you write in ***human-understandable order***.

 Executable order is usually the reverse of human-understandable order.
 Humans want to understrand the big picture *first*, then the details.
 They want to see the box-top of the jigsaw puzzle _before_ looking at all the pieces.
 Executable order is ***upside-down and inside-out***.

-We've all had the experience of reading code and Jupyter notebooks backwards so we don't get overwhelmed by details before understanding the big picture.
+We've all had the experience of reading code and notebooks backwards so we don't get overwhelmed by details before understanding the big picture.
 That observation leads us to another imperative.

 > Write about your code in human-understandable order.
-Don't be tyrranized by your programming language into defining everything in full, formal detail before you can talk about anything.
+Don't be tyrranized by your programming language into defining everything before you can talk about anything.
 Use tools to rearrange your code in executable order.

 [Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm) invented Literate Programming so that he could both write _about_ [MetaFont](https://en.wikipedia.org/wiki/Metafont) and [TeX](https://texfaq.org/FAQ-lit) and _implement_ them in the same place.
 These are two of the most important computer programs ever written.
 Their longevity and quality speak to the viability of Literate Programming.

-## What to do with Existing Code?
+## What to do with Existing Code

 When rewriting old code base in literate style, ***detangle*** the existing code into understandable small pieces, rearrange it, and write about it in human-understandable order.
 To run the code, use a tool like Tangledown to re-tangle the code out to executable order on disk where compilers and interpreters can pick it up and run it, even inside notebook cells.